Ashough/basc-aug26/ETHICS_OVERLAY.md

 would make this artifact worse.

 - **LLM04:2026 / ASI04 Supply Chain** — real risks, but the principle at stake is
   security itself.
-Nothing is added by relabelling it.
 - **ASI05 Unexpected Code Execution** — RCE.
 Pure AppSec, and you already own it.
 - **LLM06:2026 Unbounded Consumption** — a cost and availability problem.
-- **LLM09:2026 Vector and Embedding Weaknesses** — covered in substance by ASI06 above; a separate row would be padding.
+- **LLM09:2026 Vector and Embedding Weaknesses** — covered in substance by ASI06 above.
 - **ASI07 Insecure Inter-Agent Communication** — the near-neighbour to the gap row, discussed below rather than duplicated here.
-A blank cell is more useful than an invented one.

 ## The gap row

 The last row has no OWASP number.
-Verified against the 2026 edition: the terms "decision boundary" and "fairness" do not appear in it at all.
-The three nearest neighbours each miss for a different reason:
+Verified against the 2026 edition: The three nearest neighbours each miss for a different reason:

 - **ASI07** covers inter-agent channels, not a model leaking to an outside observer.